-of 17 goals that define global sustainable development priorities and aspirations for 2030.
+Suncorp is committed to driving awareness and action in support of the United Nation's Sustainable Development Goals (SDGs), a set of 17 goals that define global sustainable development priorities and aspirations for 2030.
 The SDGs call for action to address significant economic, social and environmental challenges such as poverty, inequality, improving health and education and climate action.

 The eight goals with the most relevance to Suncorp's business activity are below.
-Read more about our contribution to the SDGs on our website suncorpgroup.com.au/corporate-responsibility/reports suncorpgroup.com.au/corporate-responsibility/our-approach/sustainable-development-goals
+Read more about our contribution to the SDGs on our website

+- suncorpgroup.com.au/corporate-responsibility/our-approach/sustainable-development-goals